mitre-attack/mitreattack-python/mitreattack/navlayers/core/README.md

-    _LayerObj().tacticRowBackground           # Color code for tactic background _LayerObj().selectTechniquesAcrossTactics # Bool determining whether or not to select cross-tactic _LayerObj().selectSubtechniquesWithParent # Bool determining whether or not to select subtechniques _LayerObj().metadata                      # List of links to Metadata items _LayerObj().get_dict()                    # Export Layer as a dictionary object
+    _LayerObj().tacticRowBackground           # Color code for tactic background _LayerObj().selectTechniquesAcrossTactics # Bool determining whether or not to select cross-tactic _LayerObj().selectSubtechniquesWithParent # Bool determining whether or not to select subtechniques _LayerObj().selectVisibleTechniques       # Bool determining whether or not to select only visible techniques _LayerObj().metadata                      # List of links to Metadata items _LayerObj().get_dict()                    # Export Layer as a dictionary object
 ```